metamath/lamp-guide/docs/11/index.md

 In this case we don't need to reverse anything, as this is what we want.

 > Click on "Find substitution".
-Notice that it shows a valid substitution‡
+Notice that it shows a valid substitution<!-- ‡ -->
 > that replaces multiple work variables.

 Again, notice that "Replace what" doesn't need to be a single work variable.